What Does Creatine Taste Like? [Can You Even Taste It?]

 However, if you’re taking creatine every day and mixing it with juice, you should keep track of your calories.
 Juice has a high amount of carbs in the form of sugars, which might be detrimental to your diet.

 Another small disclaimer: Creatine should not be mixed with citrus juice.
-When you mix creatine with citrus juice, the chemical breaks down and makes the creatinine useless to your muscles.
+When you mix creatine with citrus juice, the chemical breaks down and renders the creatinine useless for your muscles.

 Which Is the Better Creatine Delivery System: Pills or Powder?